With Vijay Higgins, Bryan Silva, Amy Somers, David Stephens, and Parth Wokhlu. In preparation.

 This project concerned the Bergman Projection, which is the orthogonal projection from L2, the space of square-integrable functions, to A2, the space of square-integrable and analytic functions.
 By definition, the Bergman Projection is a bounded linear operator on L2 space.
 It is often known that the Bergman projection is bounded on Lp space for values of p different from 2.
 For example, the range of values (pmin, pmax) on which the Bergman Projection is bounded is already known on domains known as Hartogs Triangles.
 This begs the question, can more be said about the mapping properties of the Bergman Projection at the endpoints of Lp boundedness?
 It is known that in 2-dimensional and 3-dimensional Hartogs Triangles, the Bergman Projection satisfies a weak-type estimate at the upper endpoint pmax, but not at the lower endpoint pmin.
-In this project, a teammate and I succeeded in proving that the Bergman Projection on n-dimensional Hartogs Triangles indeed does not satisfy a weak-type estimate at the lower endpoint pmin.
-We are still working towards a proof that the Bergman Projection satisfies a weak-type estimate at the upper-endpoint pmax.
+In this project, we proved that this phenomenon continues to hold on n-dimensional Hartogs Triangles.

 Research Question: How can principles of Calculus extend the Factorial function to the Reals, and what is the applicability of such a function to the Asymptotic analysis of the distribution of Primes?